Observation of angular momentum transfer among crystal lattice modes

-As shown in the experimental concept, sketched in Fig. \ref{fig:main_1}b, we first resonantly excite a circularly polarized $\text{E}_\text{u}$ mode.
-In contrast to recent pioneering works \cite{Luo2023, Basini2024, Davies2024} employing such axial IR-phonons, we are not looking at the magneto-optic effects to study the angular momentum transfer to the spin system, instead we follow the trajectory of the coupled $\text{E}_\text{g}$ mode via the non-magnetic THz-induced Kerr effect (TKE)~\cite{Frenzel2023, Urban2025_arXiv}.
+As shown in the experimental concept, sketched in Fig.~1b, we first resonantly excite a circularly polarized $\text{E}_\text{u}$ mode.
+In contrast to recent pioneering works \cite{Luo2023, Basini2024, Davies2024, Nova2017} employing such axial IR-phonons, we are not looking at the magneto-optic effects to study the angular momentum transfer to the spin system, instead we follow the trajectory of the coupled $\text{E}_\text{g}$ mode via the non-magnetic THz-induced Kerr effect (TKE)~\cite{Hoffmann2009, Johnson2019, Frenzel2023}.
 As both conservation of energy $2\hbar\Omega^{\text{IR}}=\hbar\Omega^{\text{R}}$ and linear momentum $2\hbar k^{\text{IR}}=\hbar k^{\text{R}}\approx 0$ (all $\Gamma$-modes) are perfectly fulfilled in this nonlinear process, we can study the isolated dynamics of angular momentum transfer and its conservation.
-By this experimental concept, we witness a helicity switch from one mode to the other, corresponding to the conservation of pseudo angular momentum (PAM) by a nonlinear phononic analogue to a rotational Umklapp process~\cite{Bloembergen1980}.
+This coherent upconversion-type coupling thus serves as an exemplary test bed to observe the fundamental mechanism of phonon-to-phonon angular momentum transfer, which can be generalized to any symmetry-allowed higher-linear momentum, higher-order or incoherent multi-phonon scattering processes~\cite{Kittel2005, Khalsa2024}.
+With this experimental design, we witness a helicity switch from one mode to the other, corresponding to the conservation of crystal angular momentum by a phononic analogue to a rotational Umklapp process~\cite{Bloembergen1980, Chen2015}.